Homology Smale-Barden manifolds with K-contact and Sasakian structures: K ahler surfaces with many disjoint complex curves

 By \cite{X}, for any relatively minimal fibration of genus $g\geq 2$, we have $4-4/g \leq \lambda_\pi\leq 12$.
 The first inequality implies that $4g-4 \leq 2-b-m_1+8g \leq 2-b-(2g+3)+8g$ hence $b\leq 2g+3$. \end{proof}

-\begin{remark} The proof of Theorem \ref{thm:4g+5} also works when we have all complex curves of genus $g_i=1$.
+\begin{remark} The proof of Theorem \ref{thm:4g+5} also works when we have all complex curves spanning the second homology of genus $g_i=1$.
 We only have to note that automatically $m_1 \geq 1$, and this is enough to construct a Lefschetz fibration. \end{remark}

 To extend the arguments of this paper to quasi-regular Sasakian manifolds (and hence to all Sasakian manifolds), we need a version of Theorem \ref{thm:4g+5} that covers the case that $S$ is a cyclic K\"ahler orbifold.
 The argument should run as follows: desingularize each orbifold point (this is a Hirzebruch-Jung desingularisation \cite{BPV}), creating a tree of rational curves of negative self-intersection, and bound $K_{\tilde S}^2$ for the desingularisation $\tilde S \to S$.
 The authors have only managed to make this argument work for the case where all complex curves are of genus $g_i=1$.
-Unfortunately, we have not been able to construct a symplectic manifold $X$ with $H_1(X,\ZZ)=0$ and $b=b_2(X)$ disjoint symplectic tori in $X$.
+Unfortunately, we have not been able to construct a symplectic manifold $X$ with $H_1(X,\ZZ)=0$ and $b=b_2(X)$ disjoint symplectic tori in $X$ spanning $H_2(X,\QQ)$.